 Gurley was a candle manufacturer that made highly collectible figural holiday candles from the very late 1930’s through the 1970’s.
-You probably remember them from Grandma’s house.
-If you’d like to learn more about the candles, you can check out this article from Marta Stewart (which happens to feature a photo of my snowman friend).

 I picked up one of the candles and saw that it had a paper label on the bottom that said Tavern something or other on it.
 I was only mildly disappointed that it did not say Gurley, because I still loved the vintage looking little guy.
 Little did I know at that point that Gurley produced the Tavern brand candles.
 Hello, Tavern = Gurley!!!